Arkif100/ArkifModVersion/README.md

 # ArkifModVersion
 Mod Version Json

-A JSON file that will show when updates are avaliable for mods.
+A JSON file that will show a message in the mod when updates are avaliable.

 Inspired very much by iChun: